vega/vega-datasets/README.md

 ### Version 1.1

 * Add `seattle-weather` dataset.
-Transformed with https://gist.github.com/domoritz/acb8c13d5dadeb19636c
+Transformed with https://gist.github.com/domoritz/acb8c13d5dadeb19636c.

 ### Version 1.0, October 8, 2015

-* Initial import from vega and vega-lite
+* Initial import from Vega and Vega-Lite.
-* Change field names in `cars.json` to be more descriptive (`hp` to `Horsepower`)
+* Change field names in `cars.json` to be more descriptive (`hp` to `Horsepower`).